lana-svet/zenbox-docs/skills/radio.md

 {% include header.html color="#a02c2c" img="https://assets.zenbox.ai/zenbox-icons/radio.png" title="Dirble radio skill" summary="Finds and turns on the radio stations" %}

 ## Summary
-This voice skill enables the user to listen to FM radio streaming.
+This voice skill enables the user to listen to FM radio streaming from Dirble.

 [Dirble radio](https://dirble.com/) provides access to more than 3000 of radiostations of 70 genres.

+## Supported languages
+`English`, `Russian`

 ## Sample phrases
 {% include sample.html request="Turn on news radio" response="Turning on News radio" %}